Ahadx488/customer-churn-ml/README.md

 Customer churn, also known as customer attrition, refers to the phenomenon where customers stop doing business with a company or service.
 It is a critical metric for businesses as it directly impacts revenue and profitability.
 High churn rates can indicate dissatisfaction with the product or service, poor customer experience.

+Understanding the factors driving churn enables organizations to take proactive steps toward customer retention.

+● The goal of this project is to:

+● Explore customer behavior through EDA

+● Identify key churn-driving features

+● Build and evaluate multiple classification models to predict churn

 ## Dataset

-The dataset used in this project is [Data Source](https://www.kaggle.com/datasets/rjmanoj/credit-card-customer-churn-prediction/data).
+This project uses the Credit Card Customer Churn Prediction dataset from Kaggle: [Data Source](https://www.kaggle.com/datasets/rjmanoj/credit-card-customer-churn-prediction/data).

 It contains the following features: